 Lasers

-Lasers are regularly being used for more soft tissue work, such as gum surgery, and are praised for their accuracy and cleanliness.
-The laser will cut only what needs to be cut, instead of cutting out vast areas of the gum.
+Lasers are regularly used for more soft tissue work, such as gum surgery, and are praised for their accuracy and cleanliness.
+The laser will cut only what needs to be cut instead of cutting out vast areas of the gum.
 As a result, there’s far less blood and much less need for sedation and other pain-control methods.

 Other laser dental surgeries include: